smmosquera/serge/README.txt

-    Implemented a block to help with fractal lines and shapes Implemented a block to help with running time intensive operations asynchronously The number of physics steps used by pymunk can now be configured
+    Implemented a block to help with fractal lines and shapes Implemented a block to help with running time intensive operations asynchronously The number of physics steps used by pymunk can now be configured Fixed issue with animated sprites not advancing properly if the framerate of the animation was high